rex9840/digitallibrary/README.md

 # FinalYearProject
-The repo consist of the codebase and every aspect of  the final year project our team is about to do
+The repo consist of the codebase and every aspect of  the final year project our team

+## Title : Leraning Mangement System